 But don’t do the obvious thing:

-Use the list below for inspiration, but don’t just copy it verbatim—that’s an obvious move and tantamount to lying on your resume.
+Use the list below, but don’t just copy it verbatim—that’s an obvious move and tantamount to lying on your resume.
+Treat these chemistry lab skills to put on resume as a source of inspiration.

 Chemistry Resume Skills